How does collective bargaining work in the college system?

 - In 1975, the Ontario government passed the original CCBA.
 The law barred part-time and sessional faculty as well as part-time support staff from joining a union.

-- The McGuinty government considered that the CCBA might be in violation of the “freedom of association” provision of Canada’s Charter of Rights and Freedoms.
+- In 2007, the Ontario government under Premier McGuinty considers that the CCBA might be in violation of the “freedom of association” provision of Canada’s Charter of Rights and Freedoms.

 - A review of the CCBA is undertaken and Kevin Whitaker, Vice-Chair of the Labour Relations Board, is appointed to conduct the review.